 - Cameron House – a florist’s garden, Golden Point

-- 2-Course Welcome Dinner in the L’Orangerie, Craig’s Royal Hotel
+- 2-Course Welcome Dinner in the Princes Room, Craig’s Royal Hotel

-Meeting Point: Tullamarine Airport, Terminal 1, Ground Floor Arrivals Hall, at the Gloria Jeans Coffee Shop.
+Meeting Point: Tullamarine Airport, Terminal 1, Ground Floor Arrivals Hall, at the Gloria Jeans Coffee Shop at 2.35pm.

 We drive to the historic Craig’s Royal Hotel, a grand boutique hotel, dating to the gold rush which will be our home for three nights.

-Tonight we enjoy a 2-course welcome dinner at the L’Orangerie, a private function room at the Craig’s Royal Hotel.
-After dinner you may wish to take a leisurely walk through the streets of Ballarat to enjoy the White Nights Festival.
+Tonight we enjoy a 2-course welcome dinner in the Princes Room, at the Craig’s Royal Hotel.
+After dinner you may wish to take a leisurely walk through the streets of Ballarat.
 (Overnight Craig’s Royal Hotel, Ballarat) D

-Day 2: Sunday 24 March, Ballarat – Ascot – Creswick – Clunes – Coghills Creek – Ballarat
+Day 2: Sunday 24 March, Ballarat – Trentham – Daylesford – Ascot – Ballarat

 - Begonia extravaganza at Robert Clark Conservatory